Bernardo-MG/development-docs/spring/repositories.md

 public Iterable<Entity> findByNameJpql(@Param("name") final String name);
 ```

+Notice that it is using a named argument.

+## Sorting and Paging

+If a method receives a Sort or Pageable parameter it will be applied to the query.

 ## Custom Repositories

 Repositores can be extended with custom code.
 This requires the following classes: